The 2026 Nebula Awards Conference Schedule

 What’s going on in the middle grade and young adult markets for SFF literature?
 Our experienced author and agent panel will explore where these two markets have been, the state of play today, and where they might be headed in the near future.

-10:00 AM – 11:00 AM, Workshop 2-1 – Ending The World: How to Wrap Things Up
+10:00 AM – 11:00 AM, Workshop 2-1 (O’Hare IV) – Ending The World: How to Wrap Things Up

 With Mary Robinette Kowal.

-10:00 AM – 11:00 AM, Panel 2-6 – Horror Writing as An Act of Resistance
+10:00 AM – 11:00 AM, Panel 2-5 (O’Hare II) – Horror Writing as An Act of Resistance

 With Tamika Thompson, Tananarive Due, and J.R.
 Dawson.

 It’s a dark time we’re living through.
-What if Horror writing offered a way through the darkness?
-Our all-star panel talks about Horror as a means of resistance in a challenging world.
+What if horror writing offered a way through the darkness?
+Our all-star panel talks about horror as a means of resistance in a challenging world.

-10:00 AM – 11:00 AM, Panel 2-7 – Writing Outsiders: Crafting Characters in Worlds They Don’t Belong
+10:00 AM – 11:00 AM, Panel 2-6 (O’Hare I) – Writing Outsiders: Crafting Characters in Worlds They Don’t Belong

-10:00 AM – 11:00 AM, (Virtual) Panel 2-8 – How to Get Your Next Big Break As A Speculative Fiction Author
+10:00 AM – 11:00 AM, Panel 2-7 (Virtual) – How to Get Your Next Big Break As A Speculative Fiction Author

-Authors are always looking for the next mountain to climb, a way to break out of the rut they’re in and level up.
+Writers are always looking for the next mountain to climb, a way to break out of the rut they’re in and level up.
 Successful authors are joined by Nebula finalists share their own struggles and successes, and discusses how to break old patterns and build yourself a bigger career as an SFF writer.

-1:00 PM – 2:00 PM, Workshop 2-2 – Showcase: Speculative Short Plays Stage Reading (same room as presentation)
+1:00 PM – 2:30 PM, Workshop 2-2 (O’Hare IV) – Showcase: Speculative Short Plays Stage Reading.

 With Alex Kingsley, Mary Robinette Kowal, Russell Davis, Jordan Kurella, Curtis Chen, and David D. Levine

-1:00 PM – 2:00 PM, Panel 2-9 – Why Speculative Poetry Matters
+1:00 PM – 2:00 PM, Panel 2-8 (O’Hare II) – Why Speculative Poetry Matters

 With Casey Aimer, Angela Liu, Nico Martinez Nocito, and Jennifer Hudak.